IngJames1992/IngJames1992/README.md

 💖Interested in Data Science and Artificial Intelligence 🚀 Main languages: Java, PHP, SQL
 🤖 GitHub in progress
-🎵 Passionate about technology, football, and video games
+🎵 Passionate about technology, football and videogames
 ```

 <br/>